jhawthorne2/RESTFULsnorlax/README.md

 # RESTFULsnorlax
-Scavenger Project
 Server back-end for the Scavenger project.
-See Capstone Final Report for all info on the project.
+See Capstone Final Report for all project info.